 What NOT to do…

-- Worry so much about landscapes – Focus more on opportunity and retention goals.
+- Worry so much about landscapes – Focus more on the opportunity and retention goals.

 - Use cookie cutter guidebooks – Instead, read case studies and get peer help or if necessary consultative help.